jnaulet/bffsecc/Seven_Deadly_Sins.md

 Your program must be like a conveyor belt in a biscuit factory.
 Any non-conform parameter must be kicked out, the program cannot stop or crash.

+Some of these checks could be perfomed by your static analyzer but beware, some don't !

 ## 7: Not being coherent
 Rationale: You must be able to spot any anomaly instantaneously.